HenryDashwood/hakyll-website/things/books.md

 ## 2021

+Henry VI part i - William Shakespeare

+The Female Quixote - Charlotte Lennox

+A Philosophical Enquiry into the Sublime and Beautiful - Edmund Burke

+The Taming of the Shrew - William Shakespeare

+An Ideal Husband - Oscar Wilde

+Much Ado About Nothing - William Shakespeare

 A Woman of No Importance - Oscar Wilde

 The Radicalism of the American Revolution - Gordon S. Wood